-- Castillo de San Marcos will reopen beginning on October 21.
-New hours will be Wednesday through Sunday, from 9:00 a.m. to 5:00 p.m.
+- Castillo de San Marcos reopened on October 21, 2021.
+They are open 7 days a week from 9:00 a.m. to 5:00 p.m.
 Only 100 people will be allowed in at a time, and there will be no formal programs or live weapons demonstrations.
 The fees are as normal, but only debit and credit cards will be accepted.
 No cash.
 Attendees are asked to wear a mask whenever social distancing is not possible.
 For guidance, the park staff asks folks to follow the CDC Guidelines for Visiting Parks and Recreational Facilities.
 Visitors are encouraged to download the Park App, for an enhanced experience of the Castillo.
 (As of February 26, 2021)

 - St. Johns County Parks, Open Green Spaces, and Trails — All parks that have been open will remain open during normal hours.
 (The link is a map to St. Johns County sites.)
 The County reminds everyone that they should maintain a social distance of at least 6 feet and not congregate in groups.

 - Florida State Parks in St. Johns County: Anastasia State Park, Faver-Dykes State Park, Fort Matanzas, and Fort Mose Historic State Park The beach at Anastasia State Park is open for day use.
 Faver-Dykes State Park is open for day use.
 Restroom facilities may be limited.
 Fort Mose is open for limited use.
 The museum is closed and restroom facilities may be limited.
 Fort Matanzas State Park is open for limited use, though the buildings are closed.
 The beach ramp is now available for vehicle access and access has been restored to the park beaches.

 - GTM Research Reserve, including Middle and South Beaches, Guana Trails, and Guana Dam, is open for recreation.
 The visitor's center is now open from 9:00 a.m. to 4:00 p.m on Tuesdays through Saturdays, with the exceptions of state holidays.
 The Guided Exploration Hikes are back, with a limit on the number of participants.
 The restrooms are open, but the restroom at the Dam is undergoing renovation, and a Porta-Let is available.